 ScienceWorks Hands-on Museum is an interactive STEAM (science, technology, engineering, arts, and mathematics) museum located in Ashland, Oregon, serving visitors of all ages throughout Southern Oregon and Northern California.
 Founded in 2002 as a private response to a crisis in public science education, ScienceWorks is committed to inspiring wonder and stimulating creative exploration through fun interactive science.

 In 2001, through a cooperative arrangement with the Kirlin Charitable Foundation and Southern Oregon University, ScienceWorks began leasing the 26,000 square foot building previously occupied by the Pacific Northwest Museum of Natural History.
 ScienceWorks brought life and vitality back into the long-closed structure, giving the building a fun and exciting new look.
 Hundreds of volunteers retrofitted the building, built exhibits and began implementation of the strategic plan.
 Since opening in 2002, ScienceWorks has served nearly one million visitors and 100,000 K-12 students throughout Southern Oregon and Northern California, with 2,000 member households across the region.

-ScienceWorks Hands-On Museum in Ashland, Oregon, is located within the ancestral homelands of the Shasta, Takelma, and Latgawa peoples who lived here since time immemorial.
+ScienceWorks Hands-On Museum is located within the ancestral homelands of the Shasta, Takelma, and Latgawa peoples who have lived here since time immemorial.
 The town now know as Ashland was once a centuries-old Shasta village called Where The Crow Lights.

 In the 1850s, these Tribes were displaced when colonization and Gold Rush brought thousands of Euro-Americans to their lands, leading to warfare, epidemics, starvation, and villages being burned.
 Starting in 1853, treaties were signed, confederating these Tribes and others together, who would be referred to as the Rogue River Tribe.